-Traditionally, the experience of CIMA Qualified Accountants has only been available to large clients who can afford to pay a full time Accountant.
-This is now changing, smaller clients can start to take advantage of the extensive experience and knowledge of these highly specialised Accountants.
-Who have more focus on future costs and profitability than traditional ‘Certified’ and ‘Chartered’ Accountants.
+In the past experienced CIMA qualified accountants have only been available to large businesses who employ the services of full time accountants.
+Now, smaller businesses can take advantage of the extensive experience and knowledge of these specialised accountants.
+CIMA qualified accountants have more focus on future costs and profitability than traditional ‘Certified’ and ‘Chartered’ accountants.
+What is Management Accounting?

 It’s never too early to talk to an Accountant.
-We can advise on the most profitable and beneficial legal formations for your business, whether or not you should be VAT registered, help you with setting up your financial records and provide several helpful fact sheets for you.
+We can advise on the most profitable and beneficial legal formations for your business, whether or not you should be VAT registered and help you with setting up your financial records.

 Are you aware of the current registration requirements for HMRC and Companies House?
 If not, we not only advise you on the best options for your situation but we can also process the registrations on your behalf – saving you mountains of paperwork and stress.

 We can assist in setting up computer and/or manual systems to record your financial transactions, making it easier when it comes to analysing profitability and preparing year end statements.
 Then we can help to ensure you have a good understanding of the profitability of all your products and services allowing you to focus on those that are most profitable.

 Finally, if you need external funding we can help with your Business Plan and Financial Forecasts, which investors/funders often require prior to agreeing funding.

 Getting the advice of a good Accountant this early in your journey can be priceless and save a great deal of problems later in the process.

 Although there are significant benefits of registering as a Limited Company there are also significant costs so it may not be for everyone – a Sole Trader is sometimes the better option.
 Unfortunately there is no secret formula to check the best option for you – each situation must be evaluated on its own merits.
 So if you face this choice the best option is to speak to an Accountant and discuss the advantages and disadvantages for you!